japandotorg/melon-docs/docs/custom-commands/blocks.md

 ### Math Block

-Math blocks perfom the mathematical operations in the payload and return the results.
+Math blocks perform the mathematical operations in the payload and return the results.

 Aliases: `+, m, math, calc`